openstack/taskflow/doc/source/arguments_and_results.rst

 Arguments Inference
 -------------------

-Task arguments can be inferred from arguments of the ``execute`` method of the task.
+Task arguments can be inferred from arguments of the |task.execute| method of the task.

 .. doctest::